 2) The food is fantastic in Athens Georgia.
 It isn’t big on chain restaurants and we have a lot of independent areas.
 They are competing with each other and they’re all delicious.

 3) There are breweries everywhere, which are nice and delicious.
 It makes me sound like a fancy person for knowing beers even though in reality I don’t.

 1) That everything is cheap because if you visit other places you will be shocked by the prices of housing and drinks downtown.
 You have a false sense of safety here and have to realize you are in a bubble.

 2) It is far away from Atlanta or other cities.
 If you’re somebody who wants to be in the city it is a bit of a drive and there’s not much to do outside of downtown Athens.
 It can be boring.

 What kind of weekend activities or nightlife do you like to participate in?

-What have been some of your favorite times at Georgia?
+What are some of your favorite places?